cpadierna/cpadierna/README.md

 ## About Me
 I started my coding journey in 2022 and haven't looked back!

-- 🔭 I’m currently working on a React Native app!
 - ✍️ Hobbies: Cooking, espresso, weight-lifting, and reading
 - 😄 Pronouns: He/him/his